 How much is a speeding ticket in California?

 Speeding tickets in California can be expensive.
 Depending on the circumstances of your ticket, you can expect to be fined anywhere from $35 to $1,000.

 Those fines do not include other surcharges, assessments and fees.
 Your auto insurance is likely to increase after a ticket, and you may have to pay to reinstate your license if it is suspended.
 Plus, if you are required to attend traffic school after your ticket, you will generally need to pay a state-mandated administrative fee of $52 and the traffic school fee, which costs between $20 and $45.

 How much does a speeding ticket increase your car insurance in California?

 California drivers are likely to see an auto insurance premium increase after a speeding ticket.
 The table below shows you the average increases based on age.

 You may notice that older drivers see a larger increase in car insurance rates after a ticket.
 That is likely because younger drivers are already considered high-risk and pay more for car insurance.

 |Age||Average annual full coverage premium before speeding ticket||Average annual full coverage premium after speeding ticket||% increase|

 Car insurance premiums can increase significantly after a speeding ticket.
 However, driving history is not the only factor that affects auto insurance premiums.
-Your age, the type of car you drive, the company you are insured with, the coverages you choose and even your ZIP code can play a role in determining how much your auto insurance costs.
+Your age, the type of car you drive, the company you are insured with and the coverages you choose can play a role in determining how much your auto insurance costs.
+In California, insurance companies are not allowed to use your ZIP code, gender or credit score to calculate your car insurance premium.
 Your premium may be higher or lower than the numbers above depending on your individual rating factors.

 How to lower your car insurance after a speeding ticket in California